fairagro/D4.4.1_SciWIn_concept/report.md

 real-world workloads and be used by FAIRagro-associated researchers, we deploy and configure our own Reana-Installation on a Kubernetes cluster in the de.NBI-cloud.
-We also set up and configure the Kubernetes cluster to fully control and be able to experiment the remote execution feature of SciWIn-Client.
+We also set up and configure the Kubernetes cluster to fully control and be able to experiment with the remote execution feature of SciWIn-Client.

 ## The role of Authentication \& Authorization

-Access to Reana and other services, such as the _FAIRagro Searchable Inventory of Services and Data_ [@ewert2023, pp. 94-96] will be managed by the NFDI-wide Base4NFDI project IAM4NFDI, that is supported by the Working Group Identity and Access Management [@pempe2022].
+Access to Reana and other services, such as the _FAIRagro Searchable Inventory of Services and Data_ [@ewert2023, pp. 94-96] will be managed by the FAIRagro Community AAI based on [Keycloak](https://www.keycloak.org/).
+Availability to the wider research community will be realized through the NFDI-wide Base4NFDI project IAM4NFDI, that is supported by the Working Group Identity and Access Management [@pempe2022].
 Integration of this AAI solution into FAIRagro is performed by FAIRagro Measure 4.2. **SciWIn-Client** will support the respective authorization protocol to allow for the seamless remote execution of computational workloads for authorized users.